mitch-haraldsson/greenLicense/README.md

 ### Creating a key pair

 - The private key is used to issue a license to your software.
 - The public key is distributed with your software.
-Hardcoded into the program.

 ### Manage software